 Paris, London or New York it ain't, but hard-core shoppers can still find plenty to spend their well-earned lolly on.
 Warsaw is seeing true growth in the array of shops available and the number of big-name labels that are opening storefronts.
 Whether it’s western-style malls, designer boutiques, dusty family stores or antique markets, a day spent shopping can result in both bargains and treasures.
-Christmas is perhaps the best time of year to explore Warsaw's many halls of commerce not least of all the fantastic Christmas Markets that pop up around the city (read more in our Culture & Events section).
+Christmas is perhaps the best time of year to explore Warsaw's many halls of commerce not least of all the fantastic Christmas Markets that pop up around the city (read more in our What's On section).
 There are plenty of gifts to be had for everyone on your Holiday list.
 Below are a few more specific recommendations:

 Poland is well known as THE home of amber, so grab a piece of jewellery made from this Baltic treasure at the Galeria Bursztynek.
 For "Darling, I'll love you forever" gifts, check out the credit card busting, luxury goods world of VITKAC.